fabric8io/kansible/README.md

 e.g. the above uses the pod name for the current fabric8 console.

-This lets you pretend to be different pods from the command line when trying it out locally. e.g. run the `gosupervise pod ...` command in 2 shells as different pods, provided the `HOSTNAME` values are diferent.
+This lets you pretend to be different pods from the command line when trying it out locally. e.g. run the `kansible pod ...` command in 2 shells as different pods, provided the `HOSTNAME` values are diferent.

-The pod name must be valid as `gosupervise pod ...` command will update the pod to annotate which host its chosen etc.
+The pod name must be valid as `kansible pod ...` command will update the pod to annotate which host its chosen etc.

-So to run the [above examples](#running-gosupervise) type the following:
+So to run the [above examples](#running-kansible) type the following:

 for [fabric8-ansible-spring-boot](https://github.com/fabric8io/fabric8-ansible-spring-boot):

 ```
-    gosupervise pod -rc hawtapp-demo appservers /opt/cdi-camel-2.2.98-SNAPSHOT-app/bin/run.sh
+    kansible pod -rc hawtapp-demo appservers /opt/cdi-camel-2.2.98-SNAPSHOT-app/bin/run.sh
 ```

 for [fabric8-ansible-hawtapp](https://github.com/fabric8io/fabric8-ansible-hawtapp):

 ```
-    gosupervise pod  -rc springboot-demo appservers /opt/springboot-camel-2.2.98-SNAPSHOT
+    kansible pod  -rc springboot-demo appservers /opt/springboot-camel-2.2.98-SNAPSHOT
 ```